 Upskilling to Keep Up With the Times

 One thing that both liberals and conservatives can agree on is that unions need to start focusing on upskilling their members.
 With the growing importance of technology in every industry, unions need to offer training and education so that their members can stay competitive in a constantly changing economy.
+If we want to keep this century the American Century then we have to know why is education important.

 One way to do this is by partnering with community colleges or online education providers.
 This will help ensure that union members get the skills they need to keep their jobs as the technical requirements to keep those jobs change.

 Labor unions have also played a vital role in the history of the United States.
 They have fought for better working conditions and pay for their members.
 However, they do need to adapt to the changing economy so that they can continue to be relevant and effective.
+We need our labor force to be able to adapt for the future.
+Technological change is happening so fast and who need a workforce who understand why tech is important.

 Dignity of Work